 As you can see, the Whop course builder organizes courses into chapters which are made up of one or more lessons.
 You can add chapters and lessons in a single click, and also decide on whether your students need to complete lessons in order or not.
 Setting up lessons is simple and when you click on a new lesson you can upload your video immediately.

-For more on how to get the most out of your courses on Whop, including details on course previews and analytics, make sure you peruse Whop’s course documentation.
+For more on how to get the most out of your courses on Whop, including details on course previews and analytics, make sure you peruse our guide on using the Courses app on Whop.

 Communities are Skool’s bread and butter, and setting them up is just a matter of adding a cover photo and description.
 They’re free to join by default but you can make them private and/or premium by adding payout details to your Skool account—once your bank details are on file, you can start charging for community access.